New research questions the advice to cut back on eating animal-derived saturated fats to reduce artery-clogging cholesterol.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Which oils are the most heart-healthy for baking, sautéing and making salad dressing?
-Our experts explain which oils to use, which to avoid, and offer other do’s and don’ts in this simple, easy-to-read chart you can hang in your kitchen.
+Which oils are heart-healthiest for baking, sautéing and salad dressing?
+Hang this chart in your kitchen to remind yourself which oils to use and when to use them.
+Learn which oils to avoid and discover other do’s and don’ts from our Heart & Vascular Institute dietitians.
 Download the Full Guide in Color